azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 as Sorbet will eventually, instead of the entire codebase at once.

 It may also be a good idea to structure your language's concrete syntax in such a way that it is easy to recover from syntax errors.
-For instance, you might choose to have each kind of declaration in your language begin with an explicit keyword marking what kind of thing it is, like `func`, `type`, `struct`, `enum`, `const`, `let`, etc. Then whenever the parser sees that keyword, it can begin to try to parse that kind of thing.
+You might choose to have each kind of declaration in your language begin with an explicit keyword marking what kind of thing it is, like `func`, `type`, `struct`, `enum`, `const`, `let`, etc. Then whenever the parser sees that keyword, it can begin to try to parse that kind of thing.

-For instance, given this incomplete Rust code, rust-analyzer is able to easily recover and parse the second complete statement, because of the explicit `let` keyword.
+In Rust, local variable definitions begin with `let`.
+So, given this incomplete Rust code, rust-analyzer is able to easily recover and parse the second `let` statement.

 ```rs
 let x =